 His voice was deep, thick, and had an accent she couldn’t quite place.
 She froze in his grip, trembling slightly, hair bleached white despite herself.
 He appeared to be studying her, eyes reflecting starlight.
 Then, he dropped her back to the wooden floor.

 She groaned through the gag as he quietly lit a lantern, then pushed closed the wooden balcony doors.
-He reached to his belt and removed a large hunting dagger, and then--Vivenna feeling a stab of fear--he cut the bonds on her hands.
+He reached to his belt and removed a large hunting dagger.
+Vivenna felt a stab of fear, but he simply cut the bonds on her hands.

 He tossed the dagger aside, and it made a thock as it stuck into the wood of the far wall.
-Then, he reached for something on the bed that was the room’s only furniture.
-The large, black hilted sword.
+Then, he reached for something on the bed.
+His large, black hilted sword.

-Vivenna scrambled back, hands free, and reached for her gag, intending to scream.
+Vivenna scrambled back, hands free, and pulled at her gag, intending to scream.
 He whipped the sword toward her, making her freeze.

 “You will remain quiet,” he said sharply.

-She huddled back into the corner of the room.
-How is this happening to me?
-She thought.
-A piece of her was too shocked to even think through events.
-Why hadn’t she simply fled from the city when she had the chance?
+She huddled back into the corner.
+How is this happening to me? she thought.
+A piece of her was too shocked to even think.
+Why hadn’t she fled back to Idris long ago?
 She’d been deeply unsettled when Denth had killed the ruffians in the restaurant.
 She’d known, then, that she was dealing with things that were truly dangerous.

-She should have fled.
+She should have run.
 She’d been arrogant to think that she could do anything in this city.
 This monstrous, overwhelming, terrible city.
 She was nothing.
 Barely a peasant from the countryside to these people.
 Why had she been so foolish as to get herself involved in their politics and their schemes?

 The man, Vasher, stepped forward.
-He undid the clasp on his deep, black sword, and Vivenna felt a strange nausea strike her.
-It seemed that a thin wisp of black smoke began to rise from the blade, hidden within its silver sheath.
-Though, it was difficult to tell much in the uncertain, shadowed light of a single lantern.
+He undid the clasp on that deep, black sword, and Vivenna felt a strange nausea strike her.
+It seemed that a thin wisp of black smoke began to rise from the blade, which was still hidden within its silver sheath.

-Vasher approached her, tip of the sword dragging against the floor behind him, backlit by the lantern.
+Vasher approached, tip of the sword dragging against the floor behind him, backlit by the lantern.
 Then, oddly, he tossed the sword to the ground in front of Vivenna.

 “Pick it up,” he said.

-She untensed slightly, looking up, though still huddling in the corner.
-There were tears on her cheeks.
+She untensed slightly, looking up, though she still huddled in the corner.
+She felt tears on her cheeks.

 “Pick up the sword, princess,” he commanded again.

 It seemed like a good idea.
 She had no training with weapons, but if she could take it from him. . . .
-She reached for the weapon eagerly, but felt her nausea grow far stronger.
-She groaned, her arm twitching and convulsing as it approached the strange black sword.
+She reached for the sword, but felt her nausea grow far stronger.
+She groaned, her arm twitching and convulsing as it approached the strange black blade.

 She shied away.